Insights

 These market developments have caused us to sharply readjust our forecast outlook.
 For 2022, we’ve slashed our refinance forecast to a range around $729 billion and our purchase forecast to $1.689 trillion.
 For 2023, we expect refinances in a range centered around $628 billion and purchases at $1.740 trillion.

+Our revised forecast assumptions expect 30-year mortgage rates not to rise higher than the mid-7% range.
+We also expect some home price depreciation in numerous markets in the coming year, as some sellers have to discount pricing to close with more skittish home buyers.
 The mortgage origination business has always been volatile, but the 44% decline in origination volume this year has been the largest decline ever.
 The changes this year in interest rates, home sales, and home prices have come startlingly fast with shifts of large magnitudes.
 In such an environment, a “data dependent” approach is critical to navigating this business successfully.